 In Pursuit of Freedom is a blog on things that I come across on my way to liberty.
 It has been created with the belief that knowing is the key to wisdom.

 If you can relate to more than three keywords, you are in the right place!

-Prose: rants, rambles, essays, critical perspectives, individualistic views, sociology of literature
+rants, rambles, essays, critical perspectives, individualism, political points, literature of conflict

 Web IPF 3.0